kensipe/docker-workshop/lab1.md

 We will be working with 2 images for these labs.  `ubuntu` and `kensipe/tomcat`.
 The first time they are reference it will take several minutes as these images are pulled for the public repository.
 After that command-line references will run very quickly.
 It may be best to pull these images prior to starting the lab.
 To pull run: `docker pull ubuntu` and `docker pull kensipe/tomcat`.

+If you haven't yet, start the docker-machine: `docker-machine start` and set the environment `eval $(docker-machine env)`.

 1. enter interactive mode:

 	```
 	docker run -it ubuntu /bin/bash` or `docker run -it ubuntu
 	```

 2. add a text file named `owner.txt` with your name in it.

 	```
 	echo "ken sipe" > owner.txt
 	```